Community-led total sanitation: Triggering

-The "ignition" phase occurs when the community becomes convinced that there is a real sanitation problem, and motivated to do something about it.
-Natural Leaders are members of the community who are engaged by the process, and able to drive change.
+The "ignition" phase occurs when the community becomes convinced that there is a real sanitation problem and is motivated to do something about it.
+Natural leaders are community members engaged in the process and able to drive change.

-The goal of the triggering process is to let people see the problem first-hand, thereby evoking disgust.
-However, it has been reported that communities which respond favorably tend to be motivated more by improved health, dignity, and pride than by shame or disgust.
+The goal of triggering is to let people see the problem first-hand and evoke disgust.
+However, it has been reported that communities that respond favorably tend to be motivated more by improved health, dignity, and pride than by shame or disgust.

 Post-triggering

 After a positive response to the ignition phase, NGO facilitators work with communities to deliver sanitation services by providing information and guidance relevant to the local situation.

-There are many challenges that occur in the post-triggering phase.
-These are mainly related to the supply of durable and affordable latrine hardware and technical support on latrine construction.
-Toilet owners may need advice how to upgrade and improve sanitation and handwashing facilities using local materials.
+Many challenges occur in the post-triggering phase.
+These are mainly related to the supply of durable and affordable latrine hardware and technical support for their construction.
+Toilet owners may need advice on upgrading and improving sanitation and handwashing facilities using local materials.